|History||Leadership||News & Press|

 Since the dedication of The Wall, VVMF has pursued a mission of preserving the legacy of The Wall, promoting healing and educating about the impact of the Vietnam War.
 Our latest initiative is the campaign to build the Education Center at The Wall.
 The Education Center will show the pictures and tell the stories of those who made the ultimate sacrifice in Vietnam, provide a rich educational experience on the Vietnam War, show some of the more than 400,000 items left at The Wall, and celebrate the values exhibited by America’s service members in all wars.

-The mission of the Vietnam Veterans Memorial Fund (VVMF) is to preserve the legacy of The Wall, promote healing and educate about the impact of the Vietnam War.
+The mission of the Vietnam Veterans Memorial Fund (VVMF) is to to honor and preserve the legacy of service and educate all generations about the impact of the Vietnam War.
 Learn how VVMF pursues its mission.

 The vision of VVMF is to ensure a society in which all who have served and sacrificed in our nation's Armed Forces are properly honored and receive the recognition they justly deserve.